 I like Amazon because it has a huge selection of Free Kindle E-books, and because I have the free Kindle app on my phone.
 I can choose from both contemporary titles that are free for a limited time and Kindle Popular Classics.
 My favorite way of searching free books at Amazon is by going to the Bestsellers list and tapping on “Top 100 Free” at the top of the page.
 I use the reviews to determine whether I think I’ll be interested in a book, and sometimes they’re so good I go on to buy other books from that author.

 You can also search the free e-books at Amazon by genre.
 Here are a few direct links:

 - FREE Romance Novels at Amazon

-- FREE E-books at Amazon for Children and Young Adults
+- FREE Children’s Books at Amazon

-Barnes and Noble offers a selection of FREE Nook Books.
+Barnes and Noble also offers a selection of FREE Nook Books.
 The selection may change from time to time.
 The downside is that you have enter payment information (even though you won’t be charged for the free books) to be used as your default method of payment for future e-book purchases.
 If you’ve already purchased e-books from Barnes and Noble, you might already be good to go.
 Download Barnes and Noble free Nook reading apps for iPad, iPhone, Android, or PC.